 It’s a useful way to instantly track your project progress and the time remaining to work on your product backlog (the tasks you have left).
 This makes it easy to gauge if things are going according to plan and determine if you’ll be able to meet your goal in time.

 There are largely two kinds of burndown charts used in the Agile Scrum methodology:

-- Sprint burndown – a sprint burndown is used to track the amount of work remaining in a specific sprint
+- Sprint burndown – a sprint burndown chart is used to track the amount of work remaining in a specific sprint

-- Product burndown – a product burndown is used to track the amount of work remaining in the entire project
+- Product burndown – a product burndown chart is used to track the amount of work remaining in the entire project

 How Do You Read A Burndown Chart?